gamer-os/gamer-os.github.io/README.md

 If you want Steam in your living room, you want GamerOS.

+## Roadmap
+See the GitHub [project](https://github.com/orgs/gamer-os/projects/1) for the current state of things and what is coming up next.

 ## Known Issues
 See the GitHub [issues](https://github.com/gamer-os/gamer-os/issues) for a list of current limitations and bugs.